Mitsunee/Popout-Maker/README.md

 <a name="goals"></a>
 ## Current goals:

-- [X] Using PHP to allow presets via GET variables
+- [x] Using PHP to allow presets via GET variables
 	- [x] Index
-	- [X] YouTube
+	- [x] YouTube + YouTube Gaming
 	- [x] Twitch
 - [ ] Adding buttons to copy or bookmark a preset-link
 - [ ] Error Pages
-- [ ] A small wiki showcasing all preset variables and a general guide for all 3 versions
+- [x] A small wiki showcasing all preset variables and a general guide for all 3 versions
 - [ ] redo this file (again)
+- [ ] Darkmode (that stays on)

 <a name="changelog"></a>
 ## Changelog